binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 That method suspends errexit, which causes the issues I just mentioned.

-Instead, I now write the function to return an error code in a designated global variable instead.
+Instead, I now write the function to return an error code in a designated global variable rather than return an actual error code.

 I use *_err_* for that purpose.
 This means that the function doesn't have to be tested with a boolean *||*.
 Instead I check the variable after the function has finished:

 {% highlight bash %}
 myfunction